MarinaMartin/fostercareplaybook/docs/about.md

 Any state, county (in county-administered systems), or private agency is welcome to join us.
 We also welcome input from any individuals or organizations with expertise and best practices to share!

-Our current members include: _California, Indiana, Maryland (State of Maryland, along with Baltimore, Frederick, Montgomery, and Prince George’s counties), Michigan, New Mexico, Ohio, Rhode Island, Virginia (Fairfax county), Washington DC, and Washington State._
+Our current members include: _California, Hawaii, Indiana, Maryland (State of Maryland, along with Baltimore, Frederick, Montgomery, and Prince George’s counties), Michigan, New Mexico, Ohio, Rhode Island, Virginia (Fairfax county), Washington DC, and Washington State._

 **There is absolutely no cost to participate, and the commitment is just two hours a month.**